Azure/Ignite2019_IaC_pre-day_docs/Terraform/05 - Reusability/Guide.md

 *subnet.tf*

+1. This module will be used to creat any number of subnets with associated security groups and rules so delete the second subnet named **predaywebsubnet**.
 1. Since the subnet may contain a number of VMs for a given role, you are going to get a little fancy and use another function to generalize the subnet name.
 You will use the [regex](https://www.terraform.io/docs/configuration/functions/regex.html) function to take the prefix of the hostname.
 Replace the value of the name property of the `azurerm_subnet` resource with `regex("^[[:alpha:]]+", var.host_name)`.
-1. As you will see in the next section, you will be defining the virtual network outside of the module and passing the name in as a variable to the module so replace the virtual_network_name property value with the variable "**var.vnet_name**".
+1. As you will see in the next section, you will be defining the virtual network outside of the module and passing the name in as a variable to the module so replace the virtual_network_name property value with the variable **var.vnet_name**.
-1. Since each of the subnets will be part of the same virtual network, you need to ensure that the subnet ip ranges do not overlab so change the *address_prefix* property to "**var.subnet_cidr**" in order to accept a unique value.
+1. Since each of the subnets will be part of the same virtual network, you need to ensure that the subnet ip ranges do not overlab so change the *address_prefix* property to **var.subnet_cidr** in order to accept a unique value.
+1. Make sure that the subnet will be associated with the security group by adding the `network_secuirty_group_id` if it does not already exist.
+The value should be the same as it was in the previous lab **azurerm_network_security_group.predaysg.id**
 1. Ensure that the name of your security group is unique by appending the host name to it.
-The name properyt for the `azurerm_network_security_group` should now be something like "**default-rules-${var.host_name}**".
+The name properyt for the `azurerm_network_security_group` should now be something like "**rules-${var.host_name}**".
+1. Make sure that the values in the `azurerm_subnet_network_security_group_association` resource have the correct resource names:
+    - azurerm_subnet.predaysubnet.id
+    - azurerm_network_security_group.predaysg.id

 Finally, you may need to use values from some of the resources created in this module as input to other resources or modules.
 To expose these, you add them as output values.
 By convention, this is typically done in an outputs.tf file like the one that you created earlier so lets update that file to make the virtual machine id, mac address and private ip address availble.
 Create output variables for **vm_id**, **mac_address**, **private_ip** in the following format in your output.tf file: